 Click the image below to learn more about vaping.

 Click below to learn more about changes to Maryland's tobacco and vaping purchasing laws (effective October 1, 2019)

 From the MD 2-1-1 website: Every hour of every day, people need essential human services.
 They are looking for help finding affordable housing, food, employment training, utility payment assistance, services for their children or aging parents, and many other issues.

-2-1-1 Maryland is partnership of four agencies working together to provide simple access to health and human services information.
+2-1-1 Maryland is a partnership of four agencies working together to provide simple access to health and human services information.
 2-1-1 is an easy to remember telephone number that connects people with important community services.
 Our specially trained call specialists answer calls 24 hours a day, every day of the year.

 The 2-1-1 database has information on nearly 5,000 agencies and programs across the state.
 Each week 2-1-1 Maryland handles thousands of calls from people in need, providing referrals to services and helping people problem-solve when the services they need are not available.

 Whether you are an individual looking for help for yourself, a friend or family member, or someone who works for an agency calling on behalf of someone you serve, we are here to help you find resources to help solve your problem.
 Call us by dialing 2-1-1 on your phone or explore the website and database. md211.org